Rose Molina

 Other Positions

-Assistant Professor of Obstetrics, Gynecology and Reproductive Biology
+Associate Professor of Obstetrics, Gynecology and Reproductive Biology

-Obstetrics Gynecology & Reproductive Bio. - BIDMC
+Obstetrics Gynecology & Reproductive Bio. - BIDMC, Harvard Medical School

-Harvard Medical School
+Program in Medical Education, Harvard Medical School

 PME Director, HMS Language Program

-Harvard Medical School
+Program in Medical Education, Harvard Medical School

-Dr. Rose Molina is an obstetrician-gynecologist and scholar-activist with a passion for applying language and immigration status as critical lenses for understanding and eliminating inequities in maternal health.
-She is an Assistant Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
-She completed the Global Women's Health Fellowship at Brigham and Women's Hospital and obtained a Master of Public Health in Clinical Effectiveness from Harvard T.H.
+Dr. Rose Molina (she/ella) is an obstetrician-gynecologist and scholar-activist with a passion for applying language and immigration as critical lenses for understanding and eliminating inequities in maternal health.
+She is an Associate Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School.
+She completed a Global Women’s Health Fellowship and obtained a Master of Public Health in Clinical Effectiveness from Harvard T.H.
 Chan School of Public Health.
-She is a board-certified obstetrician-gynecologist at The Dimock Center (a federally qualified community health center), where she cares for a large community of Spanish-speaking immigrants, and Beth Israel Deaconess Medical Center.
-She is the Faculty Director of the Health Equity Theme and the Medical Language Program at Harvard Medical School.
-She is also the Director of the OBGYN Diversity, Inclusion, and Advocacy Committee at BIDMC.
+She works at The Dimock Center (a federally qualified community health center) and Beth Israel Deaconess Medical Center, where she serves as Vice Chair for Community Engagement, Advocacy, and Equity in the Department of Obstetrics and Gynecology.
+She is the Lawrence Director of Professionalism, Humanism, and Health Equity in Medicine and the inaugural Director of the Medical Language Program at Harvard Medical School.
+Dr. Molina is Core Faculty at Ariadne Labs (a joint center for health system innovation between Brigham and Women’s Hospital and Harvard T.H.
+Chan School of Public Health) where she works to design, test, and spread solutions to enhance the quality and equity of pregnancy care in the US and around the world.
+She was an AHRQ Learning Health Systems K12 scholar and is building a research portfolio in multilingual patient-centered outcomes research around enhancing language access and patient trust in pregnancy care.